dialog-semiconductor/py_ble_manager/README.md

 ### serial_manager

 The [serial_manager](serial_manager) directory contains the `SerialStreamManager` class.
+It is concerned with
-It is responsible for transmitting serialized GTL messages from the BLE Adapter over the serial port.
-In addition, it receives serialized GTL messages over the serial port (from the development kit) and provides them to the `BleAdapter` for consumption.
+- Transmitting serialized GTL messages from the BLE Adapter over the serial port
+- Receiving serialized GTL messages over the serial port (from the development kit) and providing them to the `BleAdapter` for consumption.

 ### gtl_messages